...

 What Every Operatory Needs

-• A dedicated workstation connected to your practice network, not a standalone device.
-Your IT provider sets up unique staff credentials and automatic screen lock on each one.
+Not a standalone device.
+Your IT provider sets up unique staff credentials and automatic screen lock on each one so patient data is protected and every access is tracked.

 Ekim IT technician setting up dental operatory